New Millennium Homes

 Layer 2

 Worldcoin uses Layer 2 technology.
 What is a Layer 2?
-It’s a more customizable blockchain that is connected to a bigger, more secure layer.
-It inherits the consensus and security properties of the Ethereum Layer 1.
+It’s a more customizable blockchain that is connected to a bigger, more secure base layer.
+It inherits the security properties of the Ethereum Layer 1.
 The existing, battle-tested, and composable Layer 1 code – the Legos – can also be re-used.
-It can be made faster for the user and cheaper to maintain overall.
+Layer 2s can be made faster and cheaper for the user.
 Fees could be subsidized or abstracted away.
 Privacy preserving features could be added as modular pieces.

 Whereas Layer 1 is accessible to anyone with an internet connection by default, a Layer 2 can be tweaked to become more permissioned with more control over who and what can come in or out.
 Unwanted users or programs can be blacklisted.
 Only high quality, approved programs could be allowed into the system.
 The control valve could be loosened or tightened depending on how the public wants to balance safety and opportunity – access and protection.